2009 Log Cabin Penny Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 Grade and variety make all the difference in what collectors are willing to pay for a 2009 Log Cabin Penny.

 The chart tracks the most valuable sales from 2011 to present.
-The standout is the 2009 Childhood MS68RD, which reached $4,800 at auction, showing just how much condition alone can push value higher.
+The standout is the 2009 Log Cabin MS68RD, which reached $4,800 at auction in April 2025 — showing just how much pristine condition alone can drive value to extraordinary heights.

 Special designations also matter.
-The “First Day of Issue” label adds collector appeal, with a 2009 Lincoln-Early Childhood First Day of Issue MS67 fetching $750.
-The 2009-D Childhood MS67RD followed closely at $646, showing that Denver Mint examples in high grades are equally competitive.
+The “First Day of Issue” label adds collector appeal, with a 2009 Lincoln–Early Childhood First Day of Issue MS67 fetching $750.
+The 2009-D Log Cabin MS67RD followed closely at $646, showing that Denver Mint examples in high grades are equally competitive.

-Even the lower entries on this list, ranging from $27 to $176, represent coins that well outperform their face value.
-If you are aiming for a high-grade example, these results give you a solid sense of what the market looks like.
+Even the lower entries on this list — ranging from $27 to $176 — represent coins that well outperform their face value.
+These results give you a solid picture of where the market stands right now.

 History of the 2009 Log Cabin Penny

 The Lincoln cent has a long history in American coinage.
-It was first introduced in 1909 to honor the 100th anniversary of Abraham Lincoln’s birth, making it one of the earliest U.S. coins to feature a real historical figure on its obverse.
-Over the following century, the design evolved, but Lincoln’s portrait remained a constant presence in everyday American life.
+It was first introduced in 1909 to mark the 100th anniversary of Abraham Lincoln’s birth, making it one of the earliest U.S. coins to feature a real historical figure on its obverse.

 Also Read: Top 100 Rarest Pennies Worth Money (1787 – Present)